 What is a split system air conditioner?

 Split systems can only blow air so far, so you’ll likely need a unit for each room.
 If they’re tasked with trying to cool very large areas, they struggle to operate effectively.
-Split system air cons are better suited to small houses and units or single rooms.
+Split system air conditioners are better suited to small houses, offices, shops, or single rooms.

 What is a ducted air conditioner?